Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 When you run this program, you'll see the list of suggestions being printed to the console.
 That's all there is to using WebDriver!

 Hopefully, this will have whet your appetite for more.
-In the `Next Steps`_ page, you will learn how more about how to use WebDriver.
-It covers aspects such as navigating forward and backward in your browser's history, how to use frames and windows and it provides a more complete discussion of the examples than has been done as you've been `Getting Started`_.
+In the following `Next Steps`_ section you will learn more about how to use WebDriver for things such as navigating forward and backward in your browser's history, and how to use frames and windows.
+It also provides a more complete discussion of the examples than has been done as you've been `Getting Started`_.
 If you're ready, let's take the `Next Steps`_!

+.. _Next Steps:

 Next Steps For Using WebDriver
 ==============================

-Once you've completed the `GettingStarted`_ tutorial, you may want to know more.
-This is the right place to look!

 Which Implementation of WebDriver Should I Use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~